forrestguice/SuntimesAddon/README.md

     This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-**Using this library in your project means that your addon must also be licensed GPLv3.**
+**Using this library means your project must also be licensed GPLv3.**

-This library is intended to assist addon development, however its use is not required.
+This library is intended to assist add-on development but its use is not required.
 You should call the Suntimes public interfaces directly if your project is licensed differently.